Text by CLOT Magazine

 Lost Few has just published his debut LP, Between The Silence (Southern Lights 2019).
-The album mixes ambient techno, disturbed electronics, processed instrumentation & sub-bass experiments, leading the listener to a journey that traverses a world that possesses a sharp, dissonant edge.
+The album mixes ambient techno, disturbed electronics, processed instrumentation & sub-bass experiments, leading the listener to a journey that traverses a world with a sharp, dissonant edge.
 And it also portrays the artist’s relationship with the physical form, which includes sound recordings from the Buchan Caves in Victoria and the Tasmanian wilderness.

 For this mix, the selection of tracks comes from artists who have influenced Thomson or represent a sound and thematic that he relates to and engages with: While writing a new body of work I try to limit the music I listen to and separate myself from any external musical influences.
 I also stopped dj’ing when I started writing this album for that reason.
-However you will still hear influences come through – for example I used to work at a job that was slowly destroying any creative output – I’d be on the train looking out the window as the sun rose above the roofs of the inner city suburbs with Roly Porter or Puce Mary slamming my ears – a cathartic and ritualistic experience.
+However, you will still hear influences come through – for example I used to work at a job that was slowly destroying any creative output – I’d be on the train looking out the window as the sun rose above the roofs of the inner city suburbs with Roly Porter or Puce Mary slamming my ears – a cathartic and ritualistic experience.

-Could you tell us a bit more about the conceptual process behind the inception of your debut album Between The Silence?
+Could you tell us a bit more about the conceptual process behind the inception of your debut album, Between The Silence?

 What is your relationship with novel musical technology nowadays?
 What use do you make of it for your compositions?

-You are also a visual artist, what you have prepared for Between the silence?
+You are also a visual artist.
+What have you prepared for Between the silence?

 For me, visual and sound art go hand in hand, an intrinsic relationship with each inspiring the other.
-For Between The Silence I engaged collaborator and visual Artist Keith Deverell to help realise the live show.
-We built the performance around a music video that had 3 sections of a redwood forest in the Yarra Valley with a lone female walking between the plantations.
+For Between The Silence, I engaged collaborator and visual Artist Keith Deverell to help realise the live show.
+We built the performance around a music video with 3 sections of a redwood forest in the Yarra Valley with a lone female walking between the plantations.
 The physical nature of the clips created context and grounding for the audience to enter into a visceral experience that explores the relationship between natural environments, aggression and violence.
 Most of my visual works look to nature for inspiration.

-For the cover art, I worked with visual artist Acid Hazel, I love collaborating with other artists as it brings new perspectives to the work.
-She is a mixed media artist who creates collages using a variety of materials including natural elements.
+For the cover art, I worked with visual artist Acid Hazel.
+I love collaborating with other artists as it brings new perspectives to the work.
+She is a mixed-media artist who creates collages using a variety of materials, including natural elements.
 For the performance at MONOM at I also collaborated with scent artist Maya from Garden State Candles to develop an individual scent with the Cave system being an inspiration.